-If you have a sublingual or minor salivary gland cancer, and have had surgery through your mouth, you may have to wait a few days.
+You may have to wait a few days if you have a sublingual or minor salivary gland cancer, and you have had surgery through your mouth.
 This allows the wound inside your mouth to heal.
-You will have fluid through a drip.
+You will have fluid through a drip until you can eat and drink normally again.
 You can also wet your mouth with small amounts of ice or water.

-If you have had reconstructive surgery you may not be able to eat or drink for 7 to 10 days.
+You may not be able to eat or drink for 7 to 10 days if you have had reconstructive surgery.
 During this time, you may be fed through a nasogastric tube.
 A speech and language therapist may help you if it is difficult for you to swallow.

 Talking after surgery

-After salivary gland cancer surgery, it can be difficult to talk.
+It can be difficult to talk after salivary gland cancer surgery.
 This is usually temporary and most people are able to speak normally once the swelling and bruising has gone.

 People most likely to have a problem include those who have:

 - had surgery through their mouth